 Need something fixed?
 Check out a local furniture repair shop.

 Looking for something new-to-you?
-There is a new store in town that specializes in selling, buying, renting and even storing outdoor furniture – check out 2nd Shade Patio Furniture in Minnetonka.
-The Habitat for Humanity ReStore can be another good source for used outdoor furniture, or any local thrift stores may carry a limited supply of patio goods.
+The Habitat for Humanity ReStore is a good source for used outdoor furniture, or any local thrift stores may carry a limited supply of patio goods.

 Don’t care to go to a store?
 Check out one of several websites where people post their used goods for sale (or maybe even for free!) like Craigslist, Facebook, and Nextdoor.